Nynuphar/IDEAL-doc/docs/source/createstudy.rst

 Delete a study
 *****************

-An IDEAL manager can delete a study before it has been approved by a Superuser.
+A CHIL manager can delete a study before it has been approved by a Superuser.
 After the study has been approved, only the Superuser has the right to delete the study.

 To delete a study just navigate to your "**Dashboard**" and select the appropriate icon as shown below: